 How to Get Care from Out-of-Network Providers

-You must receive your care from providers that are in the Commonwealth Care Alliance network.
+You must receive your care from providers that are in the Commonwealth Care Alliance (CCA) network.
 But there are some cases when we will cover care from a provider who is not in our plan’s network:

 Emergency care and urgently needed care is covered when providers in our network are unavailable.

 Medicare or MassHealth (Medicaid) requires our plan to cover some types of care.
 If the providers in our network cannot provide this care, we will cover care from an out-of-network provider.
-Your primary care provider must approve the care you receive from an out-of-network provider before you seek care.
+Your primary care provider must approve the care you receive from an out-of-network provider before you seek that care.

 We will cover kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan’s service area.

 Examples of unusual circumstances which may lead to out-of-network care include: